 Do not exceed the specified load rating.
 Overloading can result in loss of vehicle control and personal injury, either by causing component failures or by affecting vehicle handling.
 Exceeding load ratings can also shorten the service life of the vehicle.
-Failure to comply may result in personal injury, death, equipment or property damage.
+Failure to comply may result in death, personal injury, equipment or property damage.